njyeung/go-semantic-chunking/README.md

   semantic-chunking-server
 ```

-> The Dockerfile also contains useful information if you're planning on using a local setup, such as setting up an ONNX runtime library and downloading an embedding model and tokenizer
+> The Dockerfile also contains useful information for local setup, such as installing an ONNX runtime library and downloading an embedding model

 ## API Usage